Scalable Spatiotemporal Inference with Biased Scan Attention Transformer Neural Processes: Experimental Setup

-\paragraph{Bejing Multi-City Air Quality:} For this benchmark, we use the Beijing Multi-Site Air Quality benchmark from the UCI repository \cite{beijing}.
-This dataset measures pollution across 12 cities in China and includes not only location and time, but also windspeed, wind direction, dewpoint, temperature, and rain.
-We include these as fixed covariates (\textbf{x}), as well as some generated ones including ``day of week'' and ``is weekend.''
+\paragraph{Beijing Multi-City Air Quality:} For this benchmark, we use the Beijing Multi-Site Air Quality dataset from the UCI repository \citep{beijing}.
+After merging in station coordinates, we drop rows with missing values, sort observations in temporal order, and use an 80\%/10\%/10\% chronological train-validation-test split.
+The fixed covariates are \textbf{x}=(year, month, day, hour, day of week, is weekend, temperature, pressure, dewpoint, rain, wind speed, wind direction), where wind direction is one-hot encoded.
+The spatial inputs are \textbf{s}=(latitude, longitude), the temporal input \textbf{t} is elapsed time in seconds since the start of the dataset, and the targets are \textbf{f}=(PM2.5, PM10).
+All numeric variables in \textbf{x}, \textbf{s}, \textbf{t}, and \textbf{f} are min-max scaled using transformers fit on the training split.
 Because this is a comparatively easy dataset, we train over only 10K batches, each of size 32.
 Most models overfit quickly, so we validate on 500 batches every 500 steps and use the model with the lowest validation score for testing.
-The data is split in temporal order into 80\% train, 10\% validation, and 10\% test.
-All inputs are standardized based on the training split.
-The number of context points are fixed at 624, which represents the last 48 hours of data for all 12 locations plus a buffer of 12 to ensure that a random slice into the dataset doesn't leave some locations without a full 48 hours.
-We test on 84 points, which corresponds to the next 6 hours for all 12 locations plus a buffer of 12 to ensure that all 12 locations are predicted hourly for a full 6 hours.
-These figures are not always precise, however, since there are a small number of gaps in the data, which means that not all tasks may contain exactly the 48-6 hour split.We test on 5K batches from the test region.
+The number of context points is fixed at 624, corresponding to an intended 48-hour history for each of the 12 stations, padded by an additional 4 hours per station to account for gaps after rows with missing values are removed.
+The number of test points is fixed at 84, corresponding to an intended 6-hour forecast horizon plus 1 extra hour per station for the same reason.
+We test on 5K batches from the test split.
 We use the AdamW optimizer with $\beta_1=0.9$, $\beta_2=0.999$, and weight decay 1e-4.
 We clip maximum gradient norms at 0.5 and use a cosine learning rate schedule which starts at 1e-3 and decays to 1e-5.

-\paragraph{Generic Spatial:} For this benchmark, we use the following generic spatial model written in Numpyro \cite{numpyro} to generate samples from the prior predictive distribution:
+The main script for this benchmark is \mintinline{bash}{dl4bi/benchmarks/meta_learning/beijing_air_quality.py}.
+The \href{https://archive.ics.uci.edu/dataset/501/beijing+multi+site+air+quality+data}{Beijing Multi-City Air Quality} dataset must be downloaded, extracted, and the files in the \mintinline{bash}{PRSA_*} folder placed in \mintinline{bash}{dl4bi/benchmarks/meta_learning/cache/beijing_air_quality/}.